 Many years ago, I first saw Dr. Derrick MacFabe speak at an autism conference.
 It was among the most memorable talks I’ve ever seen.
 Dr. MacFabe’s research centers around the cognitive and behavioral effects of bacterial metabolites (especially short chain fatty acids).

-Proprionic acid (PPA) is present in our diets, but more importantly, it is a byproduct of fermentation by autism-associated bacteria, including Clostridium.
+Propionic acid (PPA) is present in our diets, but more importantly, it is a byproduct of fermentation by autism-associated bacteria, including Clostridium.
 Clostridium is a family of bacteria that includes some good and some bad species.
-For example, the bacteria that causes botulism is in the family of clostridium.
-In fact, clostridium is particularly associated with the gut bacteria that cause diarrhea during antibiotic use.
-Many of you may have heard of recurrent clostridia infections (c. difficile) occurring after antibiotic use: this can actually be fatal.
+For example, the bacteria that causes botulism is in the family of Clostridium.
+In fact, Clostridium is particularly associated with the gut bacteria that cause diarrhea during antibiotic use.
+Many of you may have heard of recurrent Clostridia infections (C. difficile) occurring after antibiotic use: this can actually be fatal.

 While I knew, from my very first appointment for Alex with Dr. Sidney Baker, that there was this “gut-brain” connection in autism, it wasn’t until 2005 that I saw “proof” in the medical literature of these microbiotic differences, including excessive Clostrida: “Differences between the gut microflora of children with autistic spectrum disorders and that of healthy children.”[i]
 Dr. MacFabe’s first paper[ii] on the subject was written a year later.
 He injected PPA directly into the ventricle of the heart (so into the blood stream) in rats to see what would happen and found that it induced, “…abnormal motor movements, repetitive interests, electrographic changes, cognitive deficits, perseveration, and impaired social interactions.
 The brain tissue of PPA-treated rats shows a number of ASD-linked neurochemical changes, including innate neuroinflammation….”